benjamin-heasly/gradle-fetch-poc/README.md

 Total time: 3.579 secs
 ```

+The second time you run the command, it will not have to download the artifact.

 # Matlab
-It just so happens that I want to use this utility from Matlab, so I wrote a Matlab wrapper around the Gradle command.
+It just so happens that I want to use this Gradle script from Matlab, so I wrote a Matlab wrapper around it called `FetchArtifact`.

-The usage is very similar:
+The usage is similar to the command line usage:
 ```
 filePath = FetchArtifact('https://repo1.maven.org/maven2', '', '', 'org.apache.archiva', 'archiva-cli', '2.2.0', 'jar')
 ```

-And the output is scraped into a Matlab variable:
+And the output then scraped into a Matlab variable:
 ```
 filePath =